theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 > can discuss the more important domain entities and their relationship to each other._

 Domain Entities
-* Evil Basket: This entity is a container that holds a collection of schemes.
+* Evil Basket: This entity is a container that holds a collection of schemes added from a Helper or Villain to be Checked-out.
-* Schemes: This is a entity that represents a plan of malicious purpose.
+* Schemes: This is a entity that represents a plan of malicious purpose, it includes the name of the villain, the scheme's name and funding goal.
-* Evil Cupboard: This entity is a storage location for all the schemes in the system.
+* Evil Cupboard: This entity is a storage location for all the schemes in the system as well as user displays such as the search bar, dashboard per role of user, cart(Evil Basket), and profile.
 * Manager: This is a type of user with access who reviews submitted schemes, manages Evil Baskets, and has full access to the Evil Cupboard.
-* Villiain: This is a type of user who can submit schemes.
+* Villiain: This is a type of user who can submit schemes to be funded and have custom profile components such as a main profile and description alongisde achievements.
-* Helper: This is a type of user who can search schemes and check them out in the Evil Basket.
+* Helper: This is a type of user who can search schemes and check them out in the Evil Basket who has a basic profile.
 * Server: This entity is the backend system that stores information about users, schemes, Evil Baskets, and other aspects of the system.
 * File: This entity is the files on the server that store the data used by the system.
+* User: This is the base class for all roles in the server, containing the features of a username, description, and profile.
+* Login: This entity is the front page entrance on the ui, which takes the name of a villain, helper or manager to then log in as.

 Relationship
 * Manager adds/removes schemes to/from Evil Basket: A manager can add schemes to and remove schemes from Evil Baskets.
-* Manager has all schemes in Evil Cupboard: A manager has all the schemes in the Evil Cupboard.
+* Manager has all schemes in Evil Cupboard: A manager has all the schemes displayed in the Evil Cupboard.
 * Manager checks schemes: A manager checks schemes.
 * Manager/Villiain/Helper identifies with username: All three users have usernames that they use to identify themselves with the system.
-* Scheme is a type of ranking profile: A scheme can be ranked that can be viewed by users.
+* Scheme is a type of need: A scheme can be viewed by users and display the backround information about it.
-* Villiain submits schemes: Villiains can submit schemes.
+* Villiain submits schemes: Villiains can submit schemes to be funded.
 * Helper searches through schemes: A Helper can search through schemes.
-* Helper checks out Evil Basket: A Helper can checkout schemes in their Evil Basket.
+* Helper checks out Evil Basket: A Helper can checkout schemes in their Evil Basket to fund.
-* Evil Basket has schemes: An Evil Basket contains Schemes.
+* Evil Basket has schemes: An Evil Basket contains Schemes chosen by a Helper or Villain.
 * Server saves to/loads from File: The server saves information to files and loads information from files.
+* Villains/Helpers/Managers have a profile: all users have a profile that can be viewed to find out general information about a user, Villain profiles' have special features to stand out the schemes they want funded.
+* Login directs to Evil Cupboard: Once a successful login is complete, a user can be expected to be displayed the cupboard showing the components they're allowed to interact with based on role restrictions.

 ## Architecture and Design